Skip to Content

 Assigning Tracks to Members

-Tracks can be assigned:
+Tracks can be assigned in two ways:

 Expiration Logic

-Requirements with renewal periods:
+Requirements with renewal periods follow this lifecycle:

 1. Valid — Current and not expiring soon.